BDC Hamburger Icon

 People are spending more time than ever in their homes and consequently are more focused on home improvement projects.
 If you have skills in this area, it’s easy to become a repair person without a lot of capital.

-This business costs nothing more than the expenses associated with your marketing plan.
+A pet sitting or pet walking business costs nothing more than your time – and the expenses associated with your marketing plan.
 You just need to have a lot of patience and a love of pets.
 It’s another one of those enterprises that can easily expand with little overhead.

 12. Virtual assistant